 4% (food and prescription drugs are exempt).
-But local taxes may add an additional 4%.
+But local taxes may add another 4%.

-Low: 1% (on first $1,000 of taxable net income for married couples filing jointly, $750 for individual filers, $500 for married couples filing separately)
+Low: 1% (on the first $1,000 of taxable net income for married couples filing jointly; on the first $750 for individual filers; and on the first $500 for married couples filing separately)

 Benefits are not taxed.

 Taxpayers who are 62 or older, or permanently and totally disabled regardless of age, may be eligible for a retirement-income adjustment on their Georgia tax return.
 Retirement income includes income from pensions and annuities, interest income, dividend income, net income from rental property, capital-gains income and income from royalties.
-For married couples filing joint returns with both members receiving retirement income, the maximum adjustment for the applicable year may be up to twice the individual exclusion amount.
+For married couples filing joint returns with both members receiving retirement income, the maximum adjustment may be up to twice the individual exclusion amount.
 Retirement income exceeding the maximum adjustable amount is taxed at the normal rate.
-The retirement-income exclusion for 2012 is $35,000 if ages 62 to 64, or younger and permanently disabled.
-If 65 or older, the amount is $65,000.
+The retirement-income exclusion for 2013 is $35,000 for residents ages 62 to 64, and for residents who are younger and permanently disabled.
+For residents 65 or older, the exclusion is $65,000.

-A homeowner may pay a combination of county, city, school or state taxes, depending on location.
+A homeowner may pay a combination of county, city, school and state taxes, depending on location.
 Property is assessed at 40% of the fair market value.
 The average county and municipal millage rate is 30 mills, or $30 per $1,000 of assessed value.
-For 2012, state taxes are 0.2 mills, or 20 cents on each $1,000 of assessed value; the state property tax is being phased out to zero by 2016.
+For 2013, state taxes on real estate are 0.15 mills, or 15 cents on each $1,000 of assessed value; the state property tax is being phased out by 2016.

 Tax breaks for seniors: For homeowners 62 and older who earn $10,000 or less, up to $10,000 of their property's assessed value is exempt from school taxes.
 People 62 or older whose family income does not exceed $30,000 may qualify for an exemption from state and county property taxes equal to the amount by which the assessed value of the home exceeds the assessed value for the preceding tax year.
 Individuals age 65 and older can claim an exemption from all state property taxes on their home and up to ten acres of land surrounding the home.
 For those 65 and older who earn $10,000 or less, $4,000 of their property's value is exempt from state and county taxes as well.
 Many counties offer homestead exemptions that are more beneficial to the taxpayer than the exemptions offered by the state.
 The homestead exemption is deducted from the assessed value (40% of the fair market value) of the home.

-There is no inheritance tax or gift tax, and no estate tax.
+There is no inheritance tax or estate tax.